codepadawan93/ase-ada-exam-subject/README.md

 6. Determine the principal components, save and display them (1.5p).
 7. Plot the variance agglutinated by each principal component as a line plot, along with an horizontal line corresponding to thje value of variance equal to 1 (1p).
 8. List and describe accuratley the criteria for choosing the axes, principal components (1p).
-9. Determine, save and display the matrix of scores.
+9. Determine, save and display the matrix of scores (0.5p).
-10. Determine the correlation coefficient.
+10. Determine the correlation coefficients between the first principal component and the initial causal variables and show them on the correlation circle graphic (1.5p).